advanced-security/secret-scanning-custom-patterns/README.md

 This repository extends the [list of supported Vendors out of the box](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/secret-scanning-patterns) with GitHub's Advanced Security Secret Scanning.

-> :warning: This repository does not guarantee the quality or precision of the patterns which might result in False Positives
+> :warning: This repository does not guarantee the quality or precision of the patterns which might result in False Positives Click on each header to find the patterns and additional information for that section.

 ### [Commonly Used Secrets / Passwords](./common)